Preet Bharara: Dismissal

 Following the 2016 election, Bharara met with then-president-elect Donald Trump at Trump Tower in November 2016.
 Bharara said that Trump asked him to remain as U.S. Attorney, and he agreed to stay on.

 On March 10, 2017, U.S. Attorney General Jeff Sessions ordered all 46 remaining United States Attorneys who were holdovers from the Obama administration, including Bharara, to submit letters of resignation.
 Bharara declined to resign.
 He was fired the next day from Trump's administration.
 He was succeeded by his deputy attorney, Joon Kim, as acting U.S. Attorney for the Southern District of New York.
-Bharara later related the exact circumstances of his firing differently than had been reported in media.

 In a public statement at the time, Bharara said that serving as U.S. Attorney was "the greatest honor of my professional life" and that "one hallmark of justice is absolute independence and that was my touchstone every day that I served".
 There were expressions of dismay over the firing from Howard Dean, U.S. Senators Chuck Schumer and Elizabeth Warren, as well as from New York State Republican Assemblymen Steve McLaughlin and Brian Kolb, the Assembly Minority Leader.

 On June 13, 2017, ProPublica reported that in the spring of 2017, Trump's personal attorney Marc Kasowitz told associates that he had been responsible for getting Bharara fired.
 Kasowitz reportedly had warned Trump, "This guy is going to get you."
 In September 2017, however, Bharara said a series of conversational telephone calls from Trump made him increasingly uncomfortable about the appearance of potential improper contact between his office and the Trump office.
 Bharara added that he finally refused to take a telephone call from Trump and was dismissed 22 hours later.